masalinas/uniovi-maiind-node-red-docker/README.md

 # Description
 Maiind mongodb and node-red custom services deployed as Docker Containers locally and published in your private docker-hub rspository.

-- The mongodb service include:
+- The mongoDB service include:
-    - Basic Securize
+    - Basic Securize.
-    - Sample Database
+    - Sample Database.
-    - Sample Collection with some data
+    - Sample Collection with some Documents.

 - The node-red service include:
     - Securized with default credentials **admin/password**.